-Our primary operating expenses include the payment of a base management fee and, depending on our operating results, an incentive management fee, interest and credit facility fees, expenses reimbursable under the investment management agreement (the "Management Agreement"), administration fees and the allocable portion of overhead under the administration agreement.
+Our primary operating expenses include the payment of a base management fee and, depending on our operating results, an incentive management fee, expenses reimbursable under the management agreement, administration fees and the allocable portion of overhead under the administration agreement.
 The base management fee and incentive management fee compensate the Advisor for work in identifying, evaluating, negotiating, closing and monitoring our investments.
-Our Management Agreement with the Advisor provides that we will reimburse the Advisor for costs and expenses incurred by the Advisor for office space rental, office equipment and utilities allocable to the Advisor under the Management Agreement, as well as any costs and expenses incurred by the Advisor relating to any non-investment advisory, administrative or operating services provided by the Advisor to us.
-We bear all other costs and expenses of our operations and transactions. including those relating to:
+Our management agreement with the Advisor provides that we will reimburse the Advisor for costs and expenses incurred by the Advisor for office space rental, office equipment and utilities allocable to the Advisor under the management agreement, as well as any costs and expenses incurred by the Advisor relating to any non-investment advisory, administrative or operating services provided by the Advisor to us.
+We bear all other costs and expenses of our operations and transactions, including those relating to:

-- our organization; - calculating our net asset value (including the cost and expenses of any independent valuation firms); - expenses incurred by the Advisor payable to third parties in monitoring our investments and performing due diligence on prospective portfolio companies; - interest payable on debt, if any, incurred to finance our investments; - the costs of future offerings of common shares and other securities, if any; - the base management fee and any incentive management fee; - dividends and distributions on our preferred shares, if any, and common shares; - administration fees payable under the administration agreement; - fees payable to third parties relating to, or associated with, making investments; - transfer agent, trustee, registrar, paying agent and custodial fees; - registration fees; - listing fees; - taxes; - independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC; - the costs of any reports, proxy statements or other notices to our stockholders, including printing costs; - our fidelity bond; - a portion of our directors and officers/errors and omissions liability insurance, and any other insurance premiums; - indemnification payments; - · direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us or the Administrator, such as the allocable portion of overhead under the administration agreement, including rent and other allocable portions of the cost of certain of our officers and their respective staffs.
+- · our organization; - calculating our net asset value (including the cost and expenses of any independent valuation firms); - expenses incurred by the Advisor payable to third parties in monitoring our investments and performing due diligence on prospective portfolio companies; - · interest payable on debt, if any, incurred to finance our investments; - the costs of future offerings of common shares and other securities, if any; - · the base management fee and any incentive management fee; - · dividends and distributions on our preferred shares, if any, and common shares; - · administration fees payable under the administration agreement; - · fees payable to third parties relating to, or associated with, making investments; - · transfer agent and custodial fees; - registration fees; - listing fees; - taxes; - · independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC; - · the costs of any reports, proxy statements or other notices to our stockholders, including printing costs; - · our fidelity bond; - · directors and officers/errors and omissions liability insurance, and any other insurance premiums; - · indemnification payments; - direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us or the Administrator in connection with administering our business, such as the allocable portion of overhead under the administration agreement, including rent and other allocable portions of the cost of certain of our officers and their respective staffs.

-Additionally, the Management Agreement provides that the Advisor or its affiliates may be entitled to the Incentive Fee under certain circumstances.
+Additionally, the management agreement provides that the Advisor or its affiliates may be entitled to the Incentive Fee under certain circumstances.
 The determination of the Incentive Fee will result in the Advisor or its affiliates receiving no Incentive Fee payments if returns to our stockholders do not meet an 8.0% annualized rate of return and will result in the Advisor or its affiliates receiving less than the full amount of the Incentive Fee percentage until returns to stockholders exceed an approximate 13.3% annualized rate of return.
 Annualized rate of return in this context is computed by reference to our net asset value and does not take into account changes in the market price of our common stock.
 The determination of the Incentive Fee is subject to any applicable limitations under the 1940 Act and the Advisers Act.